 In section 2 we discuss the various concepts of stochastic dominance, while in section 3 we introduce our test statistics.
 In section 4 we give its asymptotic null distribution, while in section 5 we define our subsampling procedure and obtain its asymptotic properties.
-In section 6 we describe a full sample bootstrap approach to obtaining critical values and provide a comparison of the theoretical properties.
+In section 6 we describe a full sample bootstrap approach to obtaining critical values and compare the theoretical properties of the two resampling methods.
 In section 7 we report the results of some simulations and present an application.
 Proofs are contained in the appendix.